wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ```

 You can also copy some endpoint URL to the clipboard and use it to search for the events.
 To do this, in this endpoint menu select **Copy URL**.

+Note that the number of hits displayed for the endpoint by **API Discovery** in some cases may be not equal to the  number of hits displayed by the **Events** section, even for the same time period.
+This can happen when the endpoint was discovered by API Discovery later than Wallarm started catching hits for this endpoint, for instance, if you did not have the API Discovery in your subscription before.

 ## API structure and rules